 This includes:

-On-page is the most visible layer of SEO and also the most controllable.
+On-page is the most visible layer of SEO and the most controllable.
 It's where most people start — but it's never where you should stop.

 Pillar Two: Technical SEO